googlemaps/android-maps-compose/README.md

 )
 ```

-The colors of the text, line, and shadow are also all configurable (e.g., if you want to configure based on `isSystemInDarkTheme()`).
+The colors of the text, line, and shadow are also all configurable (e.g., based on `isSystemInDarkTheme()` on a dark map).
 Similarly, the `DisappearingScaleBar` animations can be configured.

 ## Sample App